-- 31. Under the Special Exemption scheme, a business will be permitted to apply for a special exemption so that it does not need to bear the full 20% contribution towards its employees' wages (without breaching the terms of the scheme).
-The business will be required to identify the value of the wage contribution (if any) that it will bear for each individual worker as part of the application process. - 32.
-In doing this, the business will be required to declare that:

-- The reduction in each employee's hours/pay has been agreed with the relevant employee (respecting the provisions of Employment and contract law); - The business has insufficient cash flow to meet its ongoing obligations or business costs to enable the business to claim under the standard payroll scheme; - The business has considered all options for managing its working capital in order to meet its ongoing obligations or business costs. - 33.
-In considering working capital available, the business will also be required to make the following specific declarations: - That it does not have sufficient cash reserves to meet its share of payroll costs under the standard scheme and its other fixed costs (by reference to bank statements) - That the business has explored all reasonable opportunities for shareholder investment - particularly considering previous dividends, drawings or other funds paid to shareholders by the business - That the business has considered and is actively managing collection of debt owing to the business - That the business has considered all options for reductions/deferrals in overheads (i.e. rental cost of premises, options with mortgage lender, discussion with utilities companies and other creditors) - That the business has considered the option to obtain approved lending, and approached a lender to discuss options, notably through the Business Disruption Loan Scheme - 34.
-Under the Special Exemption Scheme Businesses will be required to demonstrate cash-flow by virtue of pro-forma cash-flow forecasts: - For all Claims, Businesses will be required to make a declaration that they have completed or will complete at the earliest possible opportunity a pro-forma cash-flow forecasts this forecast will need to be made available for potentially early audit. - 35.
-Cash-flow forecasts should be for 3 months, based on Social Distancing and Stay at Home restrictions being in place.
-These forecasts should start from 1 April 2020 and should be updated on a monthly basis.
-A standard proforma cashflow calculation should be used for this purpose, which can be accessed through Jersey Business.
-Jersey Business will be able to provide guidance. - 36.
-Owners of the business will need to specifically declare all removed funds from the business through dividends, drawings, loans or other means since 31 December 2019 as a condition of accessing the scheme.
-These must not have resulted in the business having insufficient cash flow to meet its ongoing obligations or business costs to enable the business to claim under the standard payroll scheme.
-This would not include a normal salary that has been withdrawn by an owner in line with previous salaries taken over 2019.
+- 33. Under the Special Exemption scheme, a business will be permitted to apply for a special exemption so that it does not need to bear the full 20% contribution towards its employees' wages (without breaching the terms of the scheme).
+The business will be required to identify the value of the wage contribution (if any) that it will bear for each individual worker as part of the application process. - 34.
+In doing this, the business will be required to declare that: - The reduction in each employee's hours/pay has been agreed with the relevant employee (respecting the provisions of Employment and contract law); - The business has insufficient cash flow to meet its ongoing obligations or business costs to enable the business to claim under the standard payroll scheme; - The business has considered all options for managing its working capital in order to meet its ongoing obligations or business costs. - 35.
+In considering working capital available, the business will also be required to make the following specific declarations: - That it does not have sufficient cash reserves to meet its share of payroll costs under the standard scheme and its other fixed costs (by reference to bank statements) - That the business has explored all reasonable opportunities for shareholder investment particularly considering previous dividends, drawings or other funds paid to shareholders by the business - That the business has considered and is actively managing collection of debt owing to the business - That the business has considered all options for reductions/deferrals in overheads (i.e. rental cost of premises, options with mortgage lender, discussion with utilities companies and other creditors) - That the business has considered the option to obtain approved lending, and approached a lender to discuss options, notably through the Business Disruption Loan Scheme - 36.
+Under the Special Exemption Scheme Businesses will be required to demonstrate cash-flow by virtue of pro-forma cash-flow forecasts: - For all Claims, Businesses will be required to make a declaration that they have completed or will complete at the earliest possible opportunity a pro-forma cash-flow forecasts - this forecast will need to be made available for potentially early audit.